michaeluno/admin-page-framework/readme.txt

 To avoid this, make sure to use a unique page slug.
 One way to do that is to add a prefix like <code>apf_about</code>.

-<h4>Change PHP Class Names</h4>
+<h4>Change Framework PHP Class Names</h4>
-When you include the framework, change the class names that the framework uses.
-This is because if there is a plugin that uses a lesser version of the framework and it is loaded earlier than yours, your script may not work properly.
+There is one thing you need to be careful when you include the framework: the framework version conflicts.
+Imagine you publish a plugin using the framework v3.4.6 and your plugin user installs a plugin using the framework v3.0.0 which is below your framework version.
+If the other plugin loads earlier than yours, your plugin may not work properly and vice versa.

+There is a way to avoid such a conflict: change the PHP class names of the framework you include.
 All the class names have the prefix <code>AdminPageFramework</code> so just change it to something like <code>MyPlugin_AdminPageFramework</code>.

+- Option A. Open the minified version in your code editor and replace all the strings of `AdminPageFramework` to something like `MyPugin_AdminPageFramewok` where `MyPlugin_` is your desired string.
 Most text editors supports the *Replace All* command so just use that.
+- Option B. Activate the demo plugin and go to **Dashboard** -> **Admin Page Framework** -> **Tool** -> **Minifier**.
+Set the prefix in the option field and download the file.

+If you do not modify the framework class names, you are supposed to extend the `AdminPageFramework` factory class.

+`
+class MyAdminPage extends AdminPageFramework {
+    ...
+}
+`

+When you modify the framework class names, make sure you extend the class with the modified name.

+`
+class MyAdminPage extends MyPlugin_AdminPageFramework {
+    ...
+}
+`

-By the time WordPress's minimum required PHP version becomes 5.3 or higher, we can use namespaces then this problem will be solved.
+By the time WordPress's minimum required PHP version becomes 5.3 or higher, we can use name spaces then this problem will be solved.

 <h4>Change Framework's System Messages</h4>
 The default messages defined by the framework can be changed.
 For example, when you import a setting with the framework, the setting notice "The options have been updated." will be displayed.